gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-04/index.md

 - Fix health check and timeout settings for the target groups created by `ecs-service`.
-Depending on the protocol you're using (e.g., TCP, UDP, TLS, etc), only certain values are permitted.
-The AWS docs are unclear on this, but we've done our best to implement the required rules.
+Depending on the protocol you&apos;re using (e.g., TCP, UDP, TLS, etc), only certain values are permitted.
+The AWS docs are unclear on this, but we&apos;ve done our best to implement the required rules.